Lrnyux/Lrnyux.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Yuxuan Liu is currently a Phd student in Institute of Medical Robotics, Shanghai Jiao Tong University, Shanghai China.
-He received the BS degree in biomedical engineering from Shanghai Jiao Tong University as well as a second major in mathematics and applied mathematics.
+Yuxuan Liu is currently a Phd student in Institute of Medical Robotics, Shanghai Jiao Tong University, Shanghai, China.
+He received the BE degree in biomedical engineering from Shanghai Jiao Tong University as well as a second major in mathematics and applied mathematics.

 # 📖 Educations